web-49-capstone/commonality/Documentation/vision-and-goals.md

     - One-sided matching (not like tinder) where you can send a message to someone with shared interests
         - Can't message anyone who doesn't share at least 1 tag
 - Suggested groups to message / suggested users to invite to your group
-- NOT providing a big list for people - offering up random profiles with the same interest.
+- NOT providing a big list for people - offering up profiles with the same specific interest.
 - NOT an overall friend-finder app.
 Keeping it specific to the activity you want to do.
 If it leads to friendship, that's great.

 ### Groups
+- *We still need to flesh out the differences between 1-on-1 connections and groups.*
 - Once matches are made, it starts a group.
-    - Users can change max group sizes
+    - Users can change max group sizes, or start a fresh group and invite people
-    - 1-on-1 matches don't make groups
-    - Groups need an admin user?
-To kick people out / set group name / etc
+    - Groups need an admin user to kick people out / set group name / etc
-        - Groups can have a max size (set by admin)

-### Communication -
+### Communication
-- Keep it on the app
+- Communication is facilitated through Commonality
+  - Messaging system for 1-on-1 connections
+  - Group messaging for groups
   - Date setting tool - with small calendar in-app but google calendar push as well
-- Polling - take votes on best times to meet
+  - Polling for groups - take votes on best times to meet
-- Needs a list of your connections and a way to add/remove connections
+- Account area will have list of your connections and a way to add/remove connections
 - Steal thing from meetup.com that offers up mutual friends / friends with mutual interests to current connections

 ### 2 Main Functions:
 - 1-on-1 connections (don't need polls, groups, etc)
 - Groups of 3+ connections (more functionality required)

-### User Profiles
-- Name, age, photo, about me, and list of interests
-- Checkbox on interests for absolute beginner or not (willing to be a mentor)
-- Message user option
-    - Block/report user option